How we age: health and wellness as we get older

 Health is about more than the absence of disease.
 Rather, being healthy is about being ready and able to participate in the activities and challenges of daily life.
 Emerging medical concepts recognize that “complete well-being” needs to be considered for an individual given their age, chronic disability and other factors.
 For most of us, the functional aspects of health – having the ability to do the things that are important to us – are particularly relevant.

 Our understanding of disease and impairment has also evolved.
 Much of our understanding of health is based on a biomedical model of disease where genetic, infectious, mechanical, and biological factors cause illness.
-More recently, however, we’ve come to recognize how environment, life style, and behavior can interact with biological factors to cause illness and infirmity.
+More recently, however, we’ve come to recognize how environment, life style, and behaviour can interact with biological factors to cause illness and infirmity.
 Current wisdom is that genetic and other biological factors are responsible for less than one third of the variation in health status across individuals.
 The more we learn about the way our bodies work, the more this holistic model of health and disease makes sense.
 The ways our organs and body systems function is not static but changes dynamically.
 This dynamic change is critical to our development from infancy through adulthood and is also central to our ability to heal.
 We also know that these changes can be driven by choices we make.

 Let’s consider some of the functional factors that influence our fitness to address the challenges of daily life.
 Some of the factors that are important include: